eigenform/zno/zno-book/src/mid/rename.md

 If you're familiar with the way that modern compilers are implemented, you might know that programs are often represented in **single-static assignment** (SSA) form.
-The rationale behind register renaming is very similar, although we don't exactly have an *infinite* amount of registers ...
+The rationale behind register renaming is very similar, although we don't exactly have an *infinite* amount of registers.
 ```

 The register map and freelist are both used to rename architectural operands